EBRA News

 [updated on Tue 10-Sep-2024]

-Cockfosters Station Car Park Under Threat AGAIN!
+Cockfosters Station Car Park In Danger AGAIN!

 The new government's Secretary of State for Transport Louise Haigh has cancelled the veto which Grant Shapps, the then Secretary of State for Transport imposed in March 2022.
 It's highly likely the design of the tower blocks will have to be improved in the light of the post-Grenfell fire safety guidance, and new building regulations and planning applications will have to be approved.
 This might include measures (such as additional staircases) which will impact cost.
 More information on the Save Cockfosters website.